ghdl/setup-ghdl-ci/README.md

 $ npm install
 $ npm run pkg
 ```

-> NOTE: Unlike other Actions, this is not tagged or explicitly versioned yet.
-Hence, changes MUST be tested on feature branches prior to merging into `master`.

 - See the [metadata documentation](https://help.github.com/en/articles/metadata-syntax-for-github-actions)
 - See the [toolkit documentation](https://github.com/actions/toolkit/blob/master/README.md#packages) for the various packages.